lsst-dm/dmtn-193/index.rst

 - Restrict content type of ``POST`` requests
 - Cross-site security configuration for Notebook to Portal Aspect calls
 - Adding ``Content-Security-Policy`` headers via the ingress
+- Adding ``Content-Seucrity-Policy`` headers to any endpoint that returns raw user-controlled content.